iprada/Circle-Map/TO_DO.md

 - During the realignment step check that that the soft-clipped reads have their mate inside the putative eccDNA bounda- ries

+- I am doing the fetch of the bam with until_eof= True.
+Which does not require file indexing.
+If the code is to slow, remember that it could be due to that.
+If it is slow, check and change accordingly